 In this respect the Court observes that from paragrafph [7] of the separation deed, it emerges quite clearly that the right relating to the pension fund claimed by defendant arises out of a public deed dated 5th September 1996 and not from the separation deed which merely confirms that the contractual rights under that deed are to remain in force.
-Therefore a counter claim in this regard is legally insustainable since it does not arise "from the same fact or from the same contract or title giving rise to the claim of the plaintiff".
-In fact the above deed, made prior to the date of the marriage, and concerning an obligation starting on the date of the marriage, has in effect nothing to do with the case is issue, which concerns basically the payment of maintenance following the deed of separation.
+Therefore a counter claim in this regard is legally insustainable since it does not arise "from the same fact or from the same contract or title giving rise to the claim of the plaintiff".13 In fact the above deed, made prior to the date of the marriage, and concerning an obligation starting on the date of the marriage, which concerns basically the payment of maintenance following the deed of separation.